CS-SI/eodag/README.rst

 ..

     Checkout **EODAG Jupyterlab extension**: `eodag-labextension <https://github.com/CS-SI/eodag-labextension>`_!
-    This will bring a fiendly UI to your notebook and help you search and browse for EO products using ``eodag``.
+    This will bring a friendly UI to your notebook and help you search and browse for EO products using ``eodag``.

 EODAG (Earth Observation Data Access Gateway) is a command line tool and a plugin-oriented Python framework for searching, aggregating results and downloading remote sensed images while offering a unified API for data access regardless of the